natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 **USB Outlets:** USB outlets will be located PORT and STBD at the foot of the bed/start of counter.
 Each side will have a bluesea below deck panel, modified with a 24V breaker, and will house two double-USB sockets.
 The USB PD spec allows for power up to 100W via USB-C.  We will assume this standard, which would require 200W at each outlet location.
 This corresponds to 8.3A each, thus they will each have their own circuit.

 The driver feed and return will run from the 24V electrical panel up to the outlet.
-Estimated round trip length is XX ft.
+Estimated round trip length is 60".

 The passenger feed and return will run from the 24V electrical panel forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column, aft through the passenger wall void, and up to the outlet.
 Estimated round trip length is XX ft.